23 Aug What is a Mole Cricket and How to Control Them

 Managing a Mole Cricket Infestation

 Once an infestation is confirmed, steps to monitor and manage the mole crickets should begin immediately as fall is a critical time for controlling the pest population before they move deeper into soil for winter and hibernation.
-There are multiple approaches to controlling a mole cricket population including biological control and chemical treatments such as insecticides.
+There are multiple approaches for mole cricket control including biological control and chemical treatments such as insecticides.

 Popular biological controls that have found success in controlling mole cricket populations naturally are certain species of nematodes, or worm-like parasites.
 A variety of nematode products can be found online, but it must be specific to treating mole crickets and should be used soon after it has been received by mail.
 Nematodes are also most effective for treating adult mole crickets, so late summer and early fall is the optimal time to apply nematode products.

 Additionally, liquid or granular insecticides are a common method for controlling mole crickets, but it is important that the insecticide reaches the soil underneath the surface where the mole crickets live.
 Also, scientists list important active ingredients for mole cricket insecticides as bifenthrin, carbaryl, imidacloprid, gramma cyhalonthrin, deltamethrin, and permethrin.
-For example, Bayer Advanced Complete Insect Killer is an effective granular insecticide with the said active ingredients, and Spectracide Insect Killer for Lawns is a convenient liquid insecticide that kills both adult and immature mole crickets.
 While fall is a critical time for applying insecticides to diminish the population before they dig deeper into the soil during winter, if an infestation is caught in the late spring, insecticides can be effective in early June and July when adults are active.

 To learn more about the variety of insects and pests that could be infesting your lawn, check out our Insect Identification blog.